 Engaging both groups in a two-way learning process leads to synergies in research, teaching, public engagement, and may help in obtaining funding as well.

-The 1st workshop was conducted between January 11 and January 21, 2021.
+The 1st round of the Lab was conducted between January 11 and January 21, 2021.

 The 2nd round of Labs focused on cross-cutting issues in citizen science, such as co-designing indicators, demostrating impact and dealing with ethical issues and misinformation.
 It was carried out between February and April 2022.